Search & Buy Flair Airlines Flights

 Flair Airlines allows passengers one free personal bag weighing less than 7kg with dimensions no greater 15cm x 33cm x 43cm (6in x 13in x 17in).
 Larger carry-on baggage can be purchased for an additional fee.

-Prepaid baggage can be purchased for an additional fee.
-Checked luggage must not weigh more than 23kg and must not exceed 158cm in total linear dimensions.
+Prepaid baggage can be purchased for an additional fee from the Flair Airlines website.
+Checked baggage on Flair Airlines flights must not weigh more than 23kg and must not exceed 158cm in total linear dimensions.

 Flair Airlines Check-in

-Online check-in opens 24 hours before flight departure and closes one hour prior.
+Online check-in for flair airlines opens 24 hours before flight departure and closes one hour prior.